**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 Package includes:

-- A ready-made and tested one OpenSprinkler Pi board.
+- A fully assembled and tested OpenSprinkler Pi board.

 - Connection plug (1x Green8, 1x Green6, 1x Orange)